Black Nerve

 “Thimithi don’t get buried,” she says.
 “If you love me, if you care at all for our teaching… burn me.
 And don’t you dare touch the ashes.”

-Cinder is crushed to a pulp by Anna’s sand before the white fingers of her vesper’s judgment tear her eyes from her skull.
+Cinder is crushed to a pulp by Anna’s sand before the golden fingers of her vesper’s judgment tear her eyes from her skull.
 Before her vespers’ descendents record her as a forsaken host, the ritual of sacrophagein is compete and their host is now anna by right of conquest.

 Their host is Anna.
 Not Apophis.
 In the end, even as Anna tried to save her, Cinderel resisted.